 - Appearance of being under the influence of alcohol or drugs

-- Preoccupied, unable to focus on class discussions/activities
+- Preoccupation; inability to focus on class discussion/activities

 - Inability to perform complex tasks or follow instructions on assignments or examinations

 - Inability to make decisions

 How to Help a Student in Emotional Distress

 There are times when your support, advice, and guidance are all a student needs.
 The following video and information may help.